-At this time of political activity it may be well to remember that there is a great difference between the legitimate contest for victory on election day, and the illegitimate strife and contention that sometimes are carried on to the great detriment of the communitles thus afflicted.
-Citizens naturally form different opinions on questions of government, and one side has just as much right to attempt to obtain control as the other.
-In fact, if the conviction that certain principles are true, is honest, it becomes the patriotic duty of those who hold them to labor for their acceptance.
-And when two, or more, groups of citiat on how "good citizens" are taken in by political demagogues.
+At this time of political activity it may be well to remember that there is a great difference between the legitimate contest for victory on election day, and the illegitimate strife and contention that sometimes are carried on to the great detriment of the communities thus afflicted.
+Citizens naturally form different opinions on questions of government, and one side a prosperous and respected citizen of has just as much right to attempt to obtain control as the other.
+In fact, if the conviction that certain principles Hailey, asking his aid in the campaign are true, is honest, it becomes the panow opened as one of the speakers for triotic duty of those who hold them to labor for their acceptance.
+And when two, or more, groups of citizens are deeply impressed with the truth of their respective opinions on matters pertaining to public affairs, and therefore engage in a competition for control, whereby their principles can be carried out for the benefit of the people, a legitimate party contest is on.
+It is conducive of good, as long as it is a struggle for principles and the outcome of a deal on how "good citizens" are taken in by political demagogues.
 We take the liberty of copying part of this article, because it proves that the subject is occupying the minds of thoughtful writers at the present time.
 The Century says: